plomino/PlominoDoc/docs/features.rst

-If you do not want the default filters of a search page (the view, the query, and the formula), you can define an ``onSearch`` event on the form **Events** tab.
+If you do not want the default filters of a search page (the view, the query, and the formula), you can define an ``onSearch`` event on the form :guilabel:`Events` tab.
 The formula of this event should return the required list of documents.

 You can access the values submitted by the search form on the ``REQUEST``
 object: ``plominoContext.REQUEST.get('myfield')``.